ContionMig/TacoShack-Farmer/README.md

 ### Gambling Commands

 The bot will take the list of gambling commands listed in the global file, and runs them every 30 mins or so.
 It will run multiple times and it will also SOMEWHAT check your balance to see if you have enough.
-I didnt add an feature to find out the gambling price, for commands such as !roll and !scrach, so you will have to manually change the amount.
+I didn't add an feature to find out the gambling price, for commands such as !roll and !scrach, so you will have to manually change the amount.

 ### Auto Sell To Customers